Gospel

 Give us this day our daily bread

-• What are we in need of daily?
+- What do we need daily?

 Forgive us … as we forgive